Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Introduction

-We propose a method that uses Grounded-SAM and Metric3Dv2 to generate 3D pseudo-labels for direct loss computation in 3D space, which easily allows the model to understand semantics and spatial geometry in one loss function, pseudo-loss.
-To increase label density, we aggregate temporal samples, limited to static objects to avoid duplicating dynamic objects, a known issue in self-supervised \cite{selfocc, occnerf, gaussianocc} and weakly supervised models \cite{renderocc, gsrender}.
-Prior work \cite{sparseocc, ttgaussocc, stcocc} has shown the value of temporal information for improving performance.
-Aggregating temporal information is typically performed at inference time via the aggregation features, thereby introducing additional computational overhead during model deployment.
-Our method avoids this issue.
-In summary, 3D pseudo-labels provide several important advantages.
-Firstly, they remove the requirement for novel view synthesis and depth estimation during training, thereby lowering computational demands.
-Secondly, they enable efficient aggregation of temporal information, which plays a crucial role in spatial understanding.
-Lastly, they allow models to develop a more comprehensive understanding of the scene, leading to improved performance not only in regions visible to the camera but, more importantly, in areas occluded from the current viewpoint.
+To address these issues, we propose a 3D labelling technique, Easy3D-Labels, which generates labels by projecting Grounded-SAM \cite{ren2024grounded} 2D semantics into 3D space using Metric3Dv2 \cite{hu2024metric3d} depth maps, illustrated in Figure \ref{fig:pseudo_generation}.
+This allows the model to jointly learn semantics and spatial geometry through a single pseudo-loss function.
+Furthermore, we aggregate temporal samples, limited to static objects, to avoid duplicating dynamic objects to increase density.
+Prior work has shown the value of temporal information for improving performance \cite{tang2024sparseocc, zhang2025tt, liao2025stcocc}.
+The aggregation of temporal data in the supervision pipeline reduces additional computational overhead, as it is typically performed at inference time.
+Easy3D-Labels provide several important advantages.
+Firstly, the removal of the need for novel view synthesis and depth estimation during training reduces computational cost.
+Secondly, they enable efficient aggregation of temporal information, which is important for spatial understanding.
+Lastly, they support more comprehensive scene understanding in both visible and occluded regions

-Furthermore, our 3D pseudo-labels can be easily added to existing models as an auxiliary loss to boost performance.
+Furthermore, Easy3D-Labels can be easily added to existing models as an auxiliary loss to boost performance.
 We explore the integration of these labels in three previous models: SelfOcc, OccNeRF, and GaussianOcc.
 As recent advances often develop in isolation, we present a complementary method to enhance model compatibility and generalization.
-Additionally, we introduce EasyOcc, a streamlined model that solely uses our generated 3D pseudo-labels for loss computation, demonstrating that complex rendering techniques are not necessary for noteworthy model performance.
-Unlike earlier self-supervised methods, our approach aligns more with supervised frameworks \cite{daocc, occfusion}, with a simpler architecture, which is illustrated in Figure \ref{fig:easyocc}.
-EasyOcc requires no LiDAR supervision or deployment of foundation models at inference.
+Additionally, we introduce EasyOcc, a streamlined model that solely uses Easy3D-Labels for loss computation, demonstrating that complex rendering techniques are not necessary for noteworthy model performance.
+Furthermore, our model requires no LiDAR supervision or deployment of foundation models at inference.

 In summary, our main contributions are as follows: